 Newsted resurfaced in the spring of 2009 in the most unlikely of places: onstage with Metallica.
 Granted, it was only for two songs at the ceremony to celebrate the band’s induction to the Rock and Roll Hall of Fame, but it was a milestone and fanboy’s dream come true when a spirited rendition of “Master of Puppets” and “Enter Sandman” were performed with two bassists.

 Mended fences led to Newsted appearing for three songs on each of the four nights of Metallica’s guest-filled 30th anniversary shows at the Fillmore in their home base of San Francisco in December 2011 where the bassist was warmly embraced by fans.

-One year later, Newsted announced the launch of the eponymous metal band Newsted, where he would handle not only bass duties, but vocals as well.
-The resulting EP, Metal, and full-length, Heavy Metal Music, were well-received by critics and fans – as was a lengthy tour – but the whole thing was shelved in 2014 due to “private and personal circumstances.”
+One year later, Newsted announced his new metal band Newsted, where he would handle not only bass duties, but vocals as well.
+The resulting EP, Metal, and full-length, Heavy Metal Music, were well-received by critics and fans – as was a lengthy tour – but the whole thing was shelved in 2014 due to "private and personal circumstances."

 Since then, it’s been silence from Newsted.
 His website consists solely of the following statement: “Jason Newsted is not on Twitter, Instagram, Facebook, or any other social networking website as of September 15, 2014 & and has no affiliation with any such impostor sites using his name or likeness unlawfully.”

-“I’ve already climbed that mountain,” said Newsted.
+“I’ve already climbed that mountain,” Newsted said of putting Metallica and music, for the most part, behind him.
 “We got Grammy awards, the Hall of Fame and all those different things.
 That’s as far as you can go in that kind of music.
 It’s someone else’s turn to have fun in that music now.
 I can’t play like Slipknot now.
 Those guys are heavier and faster than I could ever dream of playing now.
 This is how I can play, and this is what I’ll do for the rest of time.”